YangguangZhou/some-stars/README.md

 *   [nirui/sshwifty](https://github.com/nirui/sshwifty) - Web SSH & Telnet (WebSSH & WebTelnet client) 🔮

-*   [fangyuan99/cookie-share](https://github.com/fangyuan99/cookie-share) - Cookie-share is a Chrome extension that allows users to send and receive cookies between different devices or browsers.
+*   [fangyuan99/cookie-share](https://github.com/fangyuan99/cookie-share) - Cookie-share is a Chrome/Edge/Firefox extension that allows users to send and receive cookies between different devices or browsers.
 It can be used for multi-account switching, sharing video memberships, co-renting planets, and other scenarios.
-A self-hosted Cloudflare Worker ensures data security.Cookie-share 是一个 Chrome 扩展，允许用户在不同设备或浏览器之间发送和接收 cookies
+A self-hosted Cloudflare Worker ensures data security.

 *   [snakeying/GPT-Telegram-Bot](https://github.com/snakeying/GPT-Telegram-Bot) - Your own GPT Telegram Bot on Vercel